xLSX285/EnterpriseG/README.md

 ## WimToESD

-- `True`: install.wim image will be compressed to install.esd.
+- `True`: install.wim image will be compressed to install.esd
 - `False`: install.wim image wont be compressed `Default`

 ## RemoveEdge